progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Then, you can directly import the key into the Git database by exporting it and piping that through `git hash-object`, which writes a new blob with those contents into Git and gives you back the SHA-1 of the blob:-->

 Dann kannst Du den Schlüssel direkt in die Git Datenbank importieren, indem Du ihn aus GPG exportierst und die Ausgabe nach `git hash-object` weiterreichst.
-Das schreibt ein neues Objekt mit dem Schlüssel in die Git Datenbank und gibt dir einen SHA-1 Hash zurück, der dieses Objekt referenziert:
+Das schreibt ein neues Objekt mit dem Schlüssel in die Git Datenbank und gibt Dir einen SHA-1 Hash zurück, der dieses Objekt referenziert:

 	$ gpg -a --export F721C45A | git hash-object -w --stdin 659ef797d181633c87ec71ac3f9ba29fe5775b92